 In addition to modern and contemporary works displayed in our expansive, light-filled Gallery space, The Gallery at Center for Creative Education offers lectures, education programs and musical performances.
 Follow our Facebook Page for further information!
 The Gallery at Center for Creative Education.

 Integral to the Gallery’s exhibition and activities is the knowledge and education that bring meaning and relevance to the artworks themselves.
-A core element in our exhibitions and programs is the expertise of our Gallery and Marketing Manager, Jonathon Ortiz-Smykla.
+A core element in our exhibitions and programs is the expertise of our Director of In-House Operations, Jonathon Ortiz-Smykla.
 For more information please contact Jonathon at JonathonO@cceflorida.org or (561) 805-9927.

 ‘Earth from Space’ | ‘Behind The Screen’ | Inaugural Royal Palm Beach High School IB Visual Arts Student Exhibition | ‘Drawings & Paintings’ Hubert Phipps – Craig McPherson – Bruce Helander